-Recommendation 2 has been implemented - the RISC is an advisory committee that reports directly to the NERC Board and triages and provides front-end, high-level leadership and accountability for nominated issues of strategic importance to Bulk Power System reliability.4 agencies and entities, including FERC and the Canadian provinces.
+Recommendation 2 has been implemented - the RISC is an advisory committee that reports directly to the NERC Board and triages and provides front-end, high-level leadership and accountability for nominated issues of strategic importance to Bulk Power System reliability.4 Recommendation 3 is an ongoing process that includes a dialogue between NERC and other agencies and entities, including FERC and the Canadian provinces.
 Specifically, the proposed revisions to the SPM were developed in response to Recommendations 1, 4, and 5 and serve to streamline the Reliability Standards development process in accordance with requirements set forth by ANSI.